MohmmadALbaqer/ISTP/README.md

 4- [Host] In short, it shows you the hosting address.
 5- [SPONSOR] displays the service provider provided by commercial and government companies.
 6- [LATENCY] It is a function that displays the network response time or duration for transferring data across the network, while networks with fast response times have a short transmission time measured [ms].
+7- [ISP] Shows the name of the Internet service provider you are using.
+8- [Country] The name of the country in which the Internet speed test was performed is displayed.
+9- [URL] It gives a direct link or snapshot of an internet speed check from the website (Speet Test) that you can use to test your download speed directly.
+10- [Hosted By] Shows the name of the organization or server hosting the speed test.
+11- [Packet Loss] It expresses the percentage of packets that are lost during the ping process.
+12- [Server ID] Each test server is known by a unique identifier, which is useful when deciding which server you want to use.
+13- [ISP Rating] Some tools can provide a rating of the service provider based on connection performance, giving a general idea of the quality of service provided.
 ```